rstrube/react-webpack-tutorial/README.md

 Now you'll need to update your `webpack.config.js` to leverage the new plugin.
 There are three changes you need to make:

 1. Require the `mini-css-extract-plugin`.
-2. Intantiate a new instance of the plugin within the `plugins` array.
+2. Instantiate a new instance of the plugin within the `plugins` array.
 3. Replace all instances of the `style-loader` loader with the `mini-css-extract-plugin` loader.

 Below is an updated `webpack.config.js` with the changes (marked via `*NEW*` in the comments):